In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q4.
-What do roses symbolize?
+What do roses and gardens symbolize?

-👉 They symbolize life and beauty.
+👉 They symbolize life, beauty, hope, and renewal.

 Q6.
-Why is morning called an altar?
+Why is morning compared to an altar?

-👉 It symbolizes purity and holiness.
+👉 It symbolizes purity, holiness, hope, and spiritual renewal.

 Stanza 6